jnsltk/fraud_detection/management.md

 ### Tasks

 - **Henrik**: He will be working on deployment of our app on the cloud.
 Here is the issue [link](https://git.chalmers.se/courses/dit826/2024/group1/-/issues/5)
 - **Omid**: He will be working on versioing code that creates the model.
 Here is the issue [link](https://git.chalmers.se/courses/dit826/2024/group1/-/issues/7).
-He will also work on setting up the webiste homepage, register page, login page, and admin page.
+He will also work on setting up the webiste homepage, register page, and login page.
 Here is the issue [link](https://git.chalmers.se/courses/dit826/2024/group1/-/issues/7).
 - **Janos**: He will be working on data versioning and unpacking `JSON`format data.
 Here is the issue [link](https://git.chalmers.se/courses/dit826/2024/group1/-/issues/10)
 - **Victoria**: She will be working on data validation in the ML pipeline.
 Here is the issue [link](https://git.chalmers.se/courses/dit826/2024/group1/-/issues/9)
 - **Yingchao**: He will be working on feature engineering, to see which features are the most useful and related.
 Here is the issue [link](https://git.chalmers.se/courses/dit826/2024/group1/-/issues/8)